 Proponents of autonomous vehicles claim that they are safer and reduce human error that may cause accidents.
 Unlike a human driver, an autonomous vehicle would not drink and drive, text and drive or fall asleep at the wheel.
 Additionally, elderly co-owners that are not physically capable of driving would have increased mobility.
 Accordingly, there are many potential benefits to autonomous vehicles.

-However, autonomous vehicles are not fool proof.
-One of the biggest concerns about autonomous vehicles is that ability of the vehicle to make moral choices.
+However, autonomous vehicles are not foolproof.
+One of the biggest concerns about autonomous vehicles is the ability of the vehicle to make moral choices.
 If a child kicked a ball into the street, would the vehicle decide to crash the car into a tree or run into the child if it was unable to stop?
 Moreover, an autonomous vehicle could have a software error or it is possible that the owner of an autonomous vehicle could attempt to modify the operating system in a manner that could cause it to malfunction.
 In fact, Michigan Senate Bill 998 amended MCL 600.2949b and specifically exempted a manufacturer and subcomponent system producer from civil liability if any of the equipment used in the vehicle for automatic mode had been modified.
-Accordingly, given that autonomous vehicles are a developing technology, it would be reasonable for a condominium or homeowner association to preclude use of autonomous vehicles until this technology is more fully developed.
+Accordingly, given that autonomous vehicles are a developing technology, it would be reasonable for a condominium or homeowner association to preclude the use of autonomous vehicles until this technology is more fully developed.

 For community associations that desire to allow autonomous vehicles, associations should take proper precautionary measures.
 First, associations should require that owners of autonomous maintain adequate insurance.
 In Michigan, the minimum required insurance policy only covers $20,000 for injuries or death to an individual, up to $40,000 per accident if multiple parties are injured and up to $10,000 in property damage.
-Accordingly, given the unknown risks involved with autonomous vehicles, community associations that allow autonomous vehicle traffic may want to amend their bylaws or create rules that requiring higher insurance coverage in the event that damage to person or property occurs on common elements and also require co-owners to provide proof of insurance.
+Accordingly, given the unknown risks involved with autonomous vehicles, community associations that allow autonomous vehicle traffic may want to amend their bylaws or create rules that require higher insurance coverage in the event that damage to person or property occurs on common elements and also require co-owners to provide proof of insurance.
 Second, while not currently required, the association may also want to mandate regular safety inspections as a condition of autonomous vehicle use.
-Finally, associations should review their current bylaws to ensure that appropriate indemnification provisions are in place in the event that a co-owner’s autonomous vehicles causes damage to the common elements.
+Finally, associations should review their current bylaws to ensure that appropriate indemnification provisions are in place in the event that a co-owner’s autonomous vehicle causes damage to the common elements.